michaelhaaf/2W6-W23/md/lectures/week5.md

 This chapter was our first encounter with realistic web page layouts.
 We learned how to float divs to the left and right, how to deal with content after a float, and how to combine floats with the auto-margin centering technique from the CSS Box Model chapter.
 These are the tools we need to create sidebars, grids, an magazine-style layouts.

 - What is the default layout behavior for block-level HTML elements?
-- What layout control does the `display: float` property give web developers?
+- How does the default block-level layout behavior change for elements with the `float` property set?
 - What are the two techniques we have for preventing float elements from overlapping?

 ## Flexbox